NVIDIA/MDL-SDK/README.md

     1. Set the `HAVE_DOT` configuration setting in the respective `Doxyfile` to `YES` in `doc/mdl_sdkapi` and `doc/mdl_coreapi`.

     2. Set the `GRAPHVIZ_DOT_HOME` environment variable to the directory containing the GraphVis `dot` command (not the local `doc/mdl_sdkapi` or `doc/mdl_coreapi` directory with the equally named `dot` shell script, which is just a wrapper).
+Defaults to /usr/bin on Linux.

     3. On Mac, set the `PLATFORM` environment variable to a suitable setting starting with `macosx-x86`.